A bag-of-paths framework for network data analysis: Experiments on semi-supervised classification tasks

+where the exponential is taken elementwise.
+Both approaches will be investigated.
+Computing the dominant eigenvectors of this matrix corresponds to a kernel principal components analysis \cite{Scholkopf-2002,Scholkopf-1998}

-where $\mathbf{H}=(\mathbf{I}-\mathbf{ee}^T/n)$ is the centering matrix.
-However, the obtained kernels are not necessarily positive semi-definite, a requirement for some unsupervised or supervised kernel methods.
-This problem can be fixed by removing the negative eigenvalues ($\lambda_i < 0$; see, e.g., \cite{Mardia-1979}).
-Now, although the kernels are not positive semi-definite, we use them as such, as we did not notice any significant difference in the experiments when considering only the positive eigenvalues of the kernels.
-The modularity kernel has been used for semi-supervised learning earlier by Zhang et al.~\cite{Zhang-2008} with the difference that they only preserve some of the largest positive eigenvalues for their kernel.
+However, the obtained kernels are not necessarily positive semi-definite until the distance is Euclidean, which is required for kernel methods.
+This problem can be fixed by removing the negative eigenvalues (see, e.g., \cite{Mardia-1979}), which will be applied in all our experiments\footnote{Note that, probably because only the dominant eigenvectors are extracted, we did not observe any significant difference in the experimental results when removing and not removing the negative eigenvalues of the kernels (results not reported).}.